Doctor of Juridical Science: SJD in Health Law

 - Official copy of transcripts from all post-secondary educational institutions with notarized translations into English where applicable; the transcripts may be included in sealed envelopes or mailed directly from the institutions.

 - Thesis proposal of up to 5000 words explaining why your topic merits the type and depth of research that will result in production of a monograph-length thesis.
 Focus on the existing unresolved legal issues.
 Include a review of the existing literature on your topic, a bibliography of the literature that you have consulted, and an explanation of how your thesis will contribute substantially to the existing literature.
-The proposal must present a convincing case that the topic presents a current, unresolved issue worthy of an SJD thesis in health law, and that the applicant has the potential to produce a work of publishable quality.
-Include at the end of the proposal whether you have been in touch with any Case Western Reserve University School of Law professors about supervising your thesis.
+The proposal must present a convincing case that the topic presents a current, unresolved issue worthy of an SJD thesis in health law and that the applicant has the potential to produce a work of publishable quality.

 - We expect you to engage in a thorough review of literature concerning your topic in preparation for your thesis, which will result in a complete bibliography of the literature in the applicable field.